-Usually, a police officer has to personally observe a misdemeanor to arrest without a warrant (Penal Code section 836).
-In 1997, an exception to this rule was created so that now police does not need to observe commission of a misdemeanor to arrest for violations of the Vehicle Code.
+Usually, a police officer has to personally observe a misdemeanor to place a person under arrest without a warrant (Penal Code section 836).
+In 1997, California created an exception to this rule to allow police not to observe the commission of a misdemeanor to arrest for violations of the California Vehicle Code.
 (Vehicle Code section 40300.5).
 That exception flies in face of the Search and Seizure protection of the U.S. Constitution.

-Now, police can make DUI and other arrests when there is no observation of driving if:
+Now, police can make DUI and other arrests when there is no observation of driving when:

 (1) “the person was involved in a traffic accident, or